svenssonjoel/lispBM/doc/manual/ch2_list_processing.md

 be written with that in mind though.
 So let's stick to convention.

 Another thing to note about cons-cells is that you do not need to arrange then into rightwards-nested lists.
-You could do the oposite.
+You could do the opposite.
 You can also build trees by allowing cons-cells in both the `car` and `cdr` fields.
 This is entirely up to the programmer.